-Being able to appropriately give daily updates is an important communication skill.
+Being able to give daily photo updates is an important communication skill.
 Pet Sitters should daily look for ways to provide Pet Owners with feedback, with a short message and a photo about how their pet is going will help to relieve their anxiety they are feeling for leaving their pet with a stranger.

 Being a good listener is one of the best ways to be a good communicator.
 No one likes communicating with someone who only cares about putting in their two cents, and does not take the time to listen to the other person.
 If you’re not a good listener, it’s going to be hard to comprehend what you’re being asked to do.

 Take the time to practice active listening.
-Active listening involves paying close attention to what the other person is saying, asking clarifying questions, and rephrasing what the person says to ensure understanding "So, what you're saying is…".
-Through active listening, Pet Professionals can better understand what the Pet Owner is trying to say, and can respond appropriately.
+Active listening involves paying close attention to what the other person is saying, asking clarifying questions, and rephrasing what the person says to ensure understanding “So, what you’re saying is…”.
+Through active listening, Pet Sitters can better understand what the Pet Owner is trying to say, and can respond appropriately.